Converting Your Roth IRA

 A Roth IRA conversion may be right for you if your income is too high to contribute to a Roth IRA outright ($140,000 and up for individuals in 2021; $208,000 and up for married couples filing jointly).
-With this strategy, you convert all or part of your traditional IRA to a Roth IRA and pay regular income taxes on the converted amount.
+Don’t let these income limits hinder you from the advantages of a Roth IRA account.
+With this Roth conversion strategy, you convert all or part of your traditional IRA to a Roth IRA and pay regular income taxes on the converted amount.

 It may seem counterintuitive to pay taxes now that you could put off until later, but doing so will allow you to take advantage of a Roth IRA’s main benefit: tax-free withdrawals of contributions and earnings in retirement (so long as you’re age 59½ or older and have held the account for at least five years).